Introduction to Git and Github

 $ git commit -m "add all files" //commit files to repository

-3. Set the remote address of git repository: (get the address when you create the repository on Github)
+//Tip: you have to add at least one file to the repository before committing - Set the remote address of git repository: (get the address when you create the repository on Github)

 1